4l0n3r/short-tech-notes/infra/Docker_ReamMe.md

 docker engine:
 	the process running inside the container is nothing but the process running on docker host. only the process id will be different.

+what is distroless images ?

+	A distroless Docker image is a minimalistic container image that includes only the necessary runtime dependencies required to run an application, without OS package manager.Distroless images are designed to be small, secure, and focused on a specific application.
+	1. No Package Manager or Shell
+	2. Smaller Image Size
+	3. Improved Security
+	4. Focused Runtime Environment
+	5. Read-Only File System
+	When security & lightweight image matters use distroless, when you need to debug frequently and application relies on dynamic installations don't use it.

 Basic commands:

  	docker build -t image_name .
  	docker run -itd --name container_name image_nme
 	docker exec -itd container_name bash
 	docker cp source_folder container_name:destination_folder

 	docker ps
 		to see all the  containers running

 	docker ps -a
 		to see all the  containers including stoped containers

 	docker stop cname
 		To stop a container

 	docker rm cname
 		To remove the container

 	docker run container
 		if not present in local repo then it will search in docker hub and it will download it. if you again run same command it won't download anything.

 	docker run -it node
 		i -> ( for taking inputs )
 		t -> ( for printing the prompt )

+	Attached mode :
+		docker run -p 8000:30 id
+		docker start -a name
+		docker attach name

+	Detached mode :
+		docker start name
+		docker run -p 3000:80 -d id

+	Interactive mode  : for taking input
+		docker run -it name
+		docker start -a -i name

+	Logs :
+		docker logs cname         =>  prints all
+		docker logs -f cname     =>  print and keep on listening

+	Remove :
+		docker rm Con_name1 Con_name2 Con_name3
+		docker rmi imagename1 imagename2
+		docker image prune  => delete unused images

+	Automatically Remove Container : After execution
+		docker run -p 8000:80 -d —rm id

+	Details of Image :
+		docker image inspect image

+	Copy :
+		docker cp local_source cname:path_in_container
+		docker cp cname:file_in_container local_destination

+	Tags & Names :
+		docker build -t tag : name .
+		docker tag old_name:tag  new_name:tag
+		Container  :
+		docker run -—name containerName

 Diff between run and cmd
 	cmd won't be executed when the image was created , it will execute only when the container is started based on image.